reekKiE/CompleteSuicideManual-En/English/chapter_4.md

 From the second grade of middle school, she still talked and laughed in front of everyone, but when she was alone with her friends, there was no topic of conversation, and she always felt distressed that she could not speak.
 She wanted to go to a neurological department for a check-up, but she never could speak up to make the request.

 The situation under she decided to commit suicide was described thus: "After dinner, I had do to homework, and I was thinking "I can't not do it.
 I can't not do it."
 I suddenly thought that if I die, wouldn't there be no more of homework?
 Under such circumstances, my mood gradually shifted to of "I can't not die.
 I can't not die."
 At the same time, she said: "The thought of taking action was a matter of seconds," and then continued: "I have thought about it a long time ago, that with death all pain would end.
 Although I thought I should live on, I knew that if I die, I don’t have to do those things I don’t want to do, and I don’t have to think about those painful things.”
-When I knew I could not die: “I wonder if someone had discovered me earlier. ah!"
+When I knew I could not die: “I wonder if someone had discovered me earlier, ah!"

 As a result, she stayed in the psychiatric ward for four months and was finally discharged after undergoing physical and mental recuperation.